mingster/riben.life/web/doc/NOTIFICATION/FUNCTIONAL-REQUIREMENTS-NOTIFICATION.md

 Store Admins have all Store Staff permissions, plus:

-- Enable/disable each notification method for their store (on-site, email, LINE, WhatsApp, WeChat, SMS, Telegram, push notifications)
+- Enable/disable external notification channels for their store (LINE, WhatsApp, WeChat, SMS, Telegram, push notifications) - only if enabled by system admin
+- Built-in channels (on-site, email) are always available and cannot be disabled
 - Configure all notification settings for their store
 - Create and manage notification templates
 - Configure external system integrations (LINE, SMS) for their store